sudheera96/Group-4--Hunt-game/README.md

 * When the user clicks on the existing competitions, then he will be able to join or leave the competition.
 * Once the user selects the create new competition, the user will be directed to the Quest page and continue as listed in the above. <br>
 ![game](https://raw.githubusercontent.com/sudheera96/Group-4--Hunt-game/master/folder/gameUI.png) <br>
-* When the user clicks on the competition, Quests will be displayed. when clicked on the Quests, maps will open with the clue in the bottom.
+* When the user clicks on the competition, Quests will be displayed. when clicked on the Quests, maps will open with the clue in the bottom. <br>

-## Issues:
-1. Can someone play without registering?
-* No, If we let users play without getting registered in the game then some players might misuse this option.
-They will get into a team they want to make them lose, choose not to play, and make the team lose or the creator of the quest can only login as a guest and will finish the quest real quick and win the competition.
-So to avoid these problems, we choose to have users who are registered.
-2. Can a user be a member of more than one team?
-3. Will there be a leader board?
-4. How will clues be given?
-5. How do you specify target area?

 ## JIRA Link to Project
 [JIRA LINK](https://group-4-hunt-game.atlassian.net/secure/RapidBoard.jspa?rapidView=1)